hpe-dev-incubator/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 ﻿Checkpointing | Write custom logic to save checkpoints during training, which may not be robust to code failures, or configure using open-source tools of your choice | Automatic, robust checkpoint management (e.g. best checkpoint saved at end of training, automatic checkpoint deletion, save checkpoint on experiment pause)|
 Hyperparameter Search | Write custom code or configure using tools of your choice (e.g. Ray Tune, Optuna) | State-of-the-art hyperparameter search algorithm (Adaptive ASHA) automatically available out of the box

+As you can see, without a centralized training platform to handle all necessary features in one place, users are left to write custom code or use a variety of open-source tools.
+This can get complicated very quickly, as it’s difficult to manage multiple dependencies, and compatibility issues start to arise between tools.

+In many cases, HPE Machine Learning Development Environment can reduce the length of a training script to nearly half its original size, due to the sheer amount of boilerplate code normally required to enable these features.
+Let’s take a closer look at each of these to see HPE Machine Learning Development Environment in action.

 L﻿et's take a closer look at the core features of HPE Machine Learning Development Environment!

 ### Experiment visualization and metric logging